 This changed in 2000 when the availability of legal aid was abolished for most types of personal injury cases.
 (Legal aid is still available in a small minority of clinical negligence cases.)

 Since 2000, Conditional Fee Agreements (CFAs), or No Win No Fee agreements as they are commonly known, have been used to fund personal injury claims.

 How does No Win No Fee work?

-The terms of the conditional agreement you signed before your claim started outline how that sum gets calculated.
-It is usually expressed as a percentage of your compensation capped at no more than 25% of the damages you recovered.
+The terms of the conditional agreement you sign before your claim starts outline how that sum gets calculated.
+It is usually expressed as a percentage of your compensation capped at no more than 25% of the damages you recover.

 If the claimant wins their case, they will pay a fee to their solicitor.
 This will be a proportion of their compensation.
-The amount will be calculated in accordance with the terms of the No Win No Fee Agreement.
+The amount will be calculated following the terms of the No Win No Fee Agreement the client signs.

 Why do some people complain that they have been hit with hidden or unexpected fees under a No Win No Fee Agreement?

 Problems arise when clients fail to fully understand the terms of the No Win No Fee agreement.
 In practice, many CFAs are pretty lengthy documents and can be challenging to understand.